 - A shorter hospital stay

-- And a faster return to normal daily activities
+- A faster return to normal daily activities

 As with any surgery, these benefits cannot be guaranteed, as surgery is unique to each patient and procedure.
 The da Vinci Surgical System is considered safe and effective, but may not be appropriate for everyone.
-Always ask your doctor about all treatment options, as well as the benefits and risks.
+Always ask your doctor about all treatment options and their benefits and risks.